derrick921213/Derrick_package_manager-DPM-/README.md

 ## Introduction

 DPM is a software manager, full name is Derrick Package Manager.
-DPM can install on Linux or Mac, so only need to remember one command.
+DPM can install on **Linux or Mac**, so only need to remember one command.

 ## Install